Witiko/doctoral-thesis/main.md

 ## Approximate Nearest-Neighbor Search in Vector Spaces
 \label{sec:approximate-nearest-neighbor-search-speed}

+The amount of information that a math information retrieval system must store is increasing at an exponential rate.
+At the same time, users are less willing to wait for the system to recall information. [@apica2017digital]

+In this section, I will report the results of my experiments in making math information retrieval faster by using an approximate ranking criterion:

+- In Section~\ref{sec:dense-retrieval-in-inverted-indices-speed}, I will
+  show that approximation can greatly improve the speed of dense retrieval with almost no loss in accuracy.

+- In Section~\ref{label:sparse-retrieval-in-inverted-indices-and-vector-databases-speed},
+  I will show that sparse retrieval can be approximated in a way that increases both speed and accuracy.

 ### Dense Retrieval in Inverted Indices
 ### Sparse Retrieval in Inverted Indices and Vector Databases